 Image source: madmartech

-Third-party cookies are also called tracking cookies or targeting cookies.
-They’re placed on a website by someone other than the website owner.
+Third-party cookies, often set up by a third party through tags, are also called tracking cookies or targeting cookies.
+They’re placed on a website by someone other than the website owner, often for online advertising purposes.

-Third-party cookies track the same information as first-party cookies, sometimes more.
-All the tracked information goes to the third party.
+These cookies track the same information as first-party cookies, sometimes more.
+All the tracked information, such as age and gender, goes to the third party, often for the purpose of creating user profiles.

 But third-party cookies are not there to provide a good user experience.
-They are mostly used for advertising purposes.
+They are mostly used for advertising purposes, specifically for personalized ads based on user behavior.

-Third-party cookie data identifies users online and reveals their likes and dislikes.
-It provides powerful information useful in enhancing online marketing.
+Third-party cookie data identifies users online and reveals their likes and dislikes, which is useful in enhancing online marketing strategies.

 Online advertising is the most common use of third-party cookies.
-It uses the data to create user profiles and then present personalized ads.
+It uses the data to create user profiles and then present personalized ads, impacting various facets of online marketing.

 Third-parties can add cookies to a webpage through tags.
-These tags are sometimes connected to an advertisement but not always.
+These tags are sometimes connected to an advertisement but not always, and they play a vital role in behavioral advertising.

 Who sets it?

 It is set by the owner of the website.
-It is supported by all browsers.
+It is supported by all browsers as part of general internet security measures.

 What do they track?

-They only track the user on the domain that created the cookie.
+They only track the user on the domain that created the cookie, primarily collecting first-party data.

 What is their purpose?

-Their purpose is to give users smoother site access.
-They remember login information, site preferences, etc.
+Their purpose is to give users smoother site access and a good user experience.
+They remember login information, site preferences, language preferences, products added to a shopping cart, etc.

 Can you disable first-party cookies?

-Users can block and delete them but it may result in a bad user experience.
+Users can block and delete them through browser settings, but it may result in a bad user experience or affect the website configuration.

 Who sets it?